 Location: For Fall 2023, students located in proximity to one of our three office locations (Fresno, Sacramento, or San Francisco) may opt to work with us in-person.
 Students not located in proximity to one of our three office locations may work with us remotely.

-The ACLU NorCal’s Legal-Policy Department invites law and graduate students to apply for its Gender, Sexuality & Reproductive Justice Internship.
-Students willing to work with intensity and focus will find an internship at the ACLU NorCal to be a rewarding learning experience.
+The ACLU of Northern California’s Legal-Policy Department invites law and graduate students to apply for its Gender, Sexuality & Reproductive Justice Internship.
+Students willing to work with intensity and focus will find an internship at ACLU NorCal to be a rewarding learning experience.
 Qualified applicants are enthusiastic, creative, and detail-oriented; have strong research, writing, and oral communication skills; and, can articulate a commitment to work for social justice and the ideals of the ACLU.

 About the Legal-Policy Department

 The Legal-Policy Department promotes policy change and pursues cutting edge impact litigation to defend and expand the civil liberties and civil rights guaranteed by the Bill of Rights.
 The Department’s work focuses on six broad program areas: Criminal Justice; Democracy & Civic Engagement; Gender, Sexuality & Reproductive Justice; Immigrants’ Rights; Racial & Economic Justice; and Technology & Civil Liberties.
 The Department’s staff is based in San Francisco, Sacramento, and Fresno.
 Department staff work closely with other departments within ACLU NorCal, including Organizing, Communications, Development, Finance & Administration, as well as with ACLU California Action.